adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 3 : Install SQL Server Management Studio on Client Virtual Machines

-- As part of this Micro Hack you will need
+- As part of this Micro Hack you will need the above software on both the On-Premises Client VM and Azure Client VM.
+Please install this prior to the lab.

 ## :checkered_flag: Results